 - Fertilize just before and during the plants active growing cycle.
-Fertilization should begin just prior to new growth and end three or four weeks before the first frost. - Choose a fertilizer recommended for acid loving plants.
+Fertilization should begin just prior to new growth and end three or four weeks before the first frost. - Choose an all-purpose fertilizer recommended for flowering and/or foliage plants.
 Frequency will depend on the type of fertilizer.
-Liquid (water soluble) and granular quick release fertilizer require more frequent application; slow release granular types require less. - When using granular fertilizer be sure to sprinkle fertilizer pellets away from the plant stems or trunk to prevent possible burning and always water thoroughly after application.
+Liquid (water soluble) and granular quick release fertilizer, require more frequent application; slow release granular fertilizer requires less. - When using granular fertilizer be sure to sprinkle fertilizer pellets away from the plant stems or trunk to prevent possible burning and always water thoroughly after application.
 This dissolves or releases the fertilizer into the soil.
 Apply water soluble fertilizer by thoroughly drenching the leaves and soil. - Always follow fertilizer package directions.